Hate the Lighting in Your Rental? Try These Bright Ideas

 Choose sconces with a standard cord and plug that require no drilling or rewiring.
 If you want to hide the cord, you can use some wire mold, then paint it the same color as your walls.
 Or go for a more industrial look and just leave the cord as is.

-Swap in New Pendants and Chandeliers
+Hang Pendants and Chandeliers

-As with the sconces, you have cord and plug options for pendants and chandeliers, as well.
-These allow you to replace the builder grade lighting you might have with chic, new fixtures.
+As with the sconces, you have cord-and-plug options for pendants and chandeliers, as well.
+These allow you to replace the builder-grade lighting you might have with chic, new fixtures.
 Just make sure to keep your old light fixtures so that you can put them back before you move.
 If you find that you have discoloration on your ceiling that needs to be covered, try a ceiling medallion.

-Our Product Pick(s): Head to Color Cord Company for mix-and-match varieties of fabric wire, cord sets,
+Our Product Pick(s): Head to Color Cord Company for mix-and-match varieties of fabric wire, cord sets, shades, bulbs and fixtures.
+It's a wonderland for DIYers.
+For an option that's a little sleeker, check out Flos' string lights (designed by Michael Anastassiades).

 Are You Using the Right Bulbs?